Ways to Give

 • Event Donations and Volunteers

 Belen Jesuit is blessed to enjoy the volunteer support of our parents, alumni, parents of alumni, families, and friends.
-Belen hosts a variety of annual events for the school community with the support and talent of individuals and local businesses.
+With the support and talent of individuals and local businesses, Belen hosts various annual events for the school community.
 Alumni, families, and friends are invited to volunteer or donate to these events.

-If you are interested in volunteering, please contact Ms. Yvonne von der Osten at 786.621.4177 or yvonderosten@belenjesuit.org.
+If you are interested in volunteering, please contact Mrs. Beck Lowell at rlowell@belenjesuit.org.

 • Student Financial Assistance